 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a high-end tower defense title, a throwback to old handheld LCD games, and a sickeningly cute puzzler.
+Today we've got no less than three puzzle games with an adventure game chaser.

 At first, the screenshots of I, Gladiator make it look like the latest in a long line of Infinity Blade clones.
 But wait, dear reader: this is no tired, overproduced button-masher.
 This is a new, exciting, fresh overproduced button masher, which attempts to adapt the feel and controls of a big-time console beat-em-up like Devil May Cry for mobile devices.
 What does that mean?
 It means you can actually walk around and pick which bad guy you're about to dismember.

 Update 2: The game should be live again, sans loading bug.